"Why do people go to a place just like the last place they were?"1

 Source: National Park Service, NPS History Collection - Booker T. Washington National Monument

-Why?
-Some of the changes reflect cultural shifts, with a greater interest in women and minorities.
+Some of the expanded acknowledgement and interpretation reflected cultural shifts, with a greater interest in women and minorities.
 In addition, recruiting visitors requires tourism site managers to cater to a broader audience.
-More people visit places like Mount Vernon and Monticello, which have dramatically increased their descriptions of life outside of the "big house" in the last decade.
+Increasing descriptions of life outside of the "big house" expands the number of stories to tell, and encourages more people to visit places like Mount Vernon and Monticello.

-Small operations, such as a museum of tobacco farming life in South Hill in Mecklenburg County, focus on more that "dead white males" but attract fewer visitors.
-Perhaps an exhibit at Potomac Mills would reach the largest number of people.
 Local Prince William officials once advertised that it was the most popular "tourist" site in Virginia in 1999, attracting 24 million visitors.
-Even when statistics distinguish between local residents vs. tourists who travel at least 50 miles, Potomac Mills still remains one of the most-visted tourist destinations in Virginia.5
+Even when statistics distinguished between local residents vs. tourists who travel at least 50 miles, for years Potomac Mills was one of the most-visited tourist destinations in Virginia.6

 25 most visited Virginia tourism sites in 2007-08